LoliGothick/mitama-cpp-result/docs/maybe/_APIs/expect.md

 };
 ```

-Unwraps a maybe, yielding the content of an `just`.
+Unwraps a maybe, yielding the content of a `just`.

 **Exception**